Huish Episcopi Academy: History

 The academy can be traced back to 6 December 1675 when the original grammar school was created by Will of Thomas Gillett.

-Ofsted inspections

-The Ofsted inspection in March 2007 gave the school, prior to its conversion to an academy, an overall grade of "Outstanding".
+The Ofsted inspection in March 2007 gave the school an overall grade of "Outstanding".

+Huish Episcopi converted to academy status in September 2010.

-In September 2012, the academy was inspected and its rating was downgraded to good.
+In September 2012, the school was inspected by Ofsted and its rating was downgraded to good.

-In January 2023, its rating was downgraded to inadequate in all areas.
-A new temporary headteacher was appointed and the school will join a national academy chain.
+In January 2023, its Ofsted rating was downgraded to inadequate in all areas.
+A new temporary headteacher was appointed.

+In June 2023 the school joined the United Learning group of schools.